 Sets when Blind Nil is offered (Blind Nil is a Nil bid before the player’s cards are revealed).
 “Never” means not offered.
 “If losing by 200” means offered if behind by 200 points or more.
 “If losing by 100” offers if behind by 100.
 “Anytime” offers on every hand.
 Blind Nil scores twice the Nil points.
 Not available in Mirror, Suicide, and Whiz.

-Allows 0, 1 or 2 cards to be exchanged between a player who bids Nil and his or her partner.
+Allows up to 4 cards to be exchanged between a player who bids Nil and their partner.
 “None” means no passing on a bid of Nil.
-“1 card” means pass 1 card between partners; “2 cards” means pass 2.
+Numbers mean pass that many cards between partners.

 Blind Nil pass:

-Allows 0, 1 or 2 cards to be exchanged between a player who bids Blind Nil and his or her partner.
+Allows up to 4 cards to be exchanged between a player who bids Blind Nil and their partner.
 “None” means no passing on a bid of Nil.
-“1 card” means pass 1 card between partners; “2 cards” means pass 2.
+Numbers mean pass that many cards between partners.
 Not available in Mirror, Suicide and Whiz.

 Controls when spades may be first led.
 “If broken” means spades may not be led until a spade is dumped on a trick or you have no cards except spades.
 “After first trick” means spades may be led anytime except the first trick.
 “Anytime” means spades may be led anytime.